|Pilot Captain David C. "Dave" Andre (survived) Lake Worth, FL

 David C. "Dave" Andre was born August 8, 1919 in Florida.
 He enlisted in the U. S. Marine Corps (USMC).
 At the end of October 1942, 1st Lt.
 David C. Andre was assigned to VMF-211.
 During December 1942, he was assigned to squadron VMF-121.

-Assigned to the U. S. Marine Corps (USMC) to 1st Marine Aircraft Wing (1st MAW), Marine Aircraft Group 11 (MAG-11) to squadron VMO-251.
+Assigned to the U. S. Marine Corps (USMC) to 1st Marine Air Wing (MAW-1), Marine Aircraft Group 11 (MAG-11) to squadron VMO-251.
 Possibly, this aircraft was assigned to VMF-121.
 No known nickname or nose art.

 On December 23, 1942 took off from Henderson Field on Guadalcanal piloted by Captain Andre on a mission over the New Georgia area.
 When it failed to return, Andre was listed as Missing In Action (MIA).
 In fact, he crash landed on a small island off New Georgia.
 Andre survived with injuries.